 Around the world, wild animal rescue and conservation projects are suffering from an urgent need of support due to the COVID-19 pandemic.
-Lack of income from tourism and volunteer aid work has led to insufficient funds to care and feed the projects’ animals.
+Lack of income from tourism and volunteer aid work has led to insufficient funds to feed and care for the projects’ animals.

-Your donation matters and will go to support and save these precious and vulnerable animals.
+Your donation matters and will go to supporting and saving these precious and vulnerable animals.
 Please help us support these important animal projects in a time of crisis.
-All donations make a difference… small and large!
+All donations make a difference – small or large!
 All donors receive a Corona AID donation certificate via email.

 Please enjoy our music video (above) in support of the wildlife suffering the consequences of the Corona pandemic.

 How are wildlife conservation projects affected by the Corona virus?

 Learn more about the projects in the music video.

 The Kevin Richardson Wildlife Sanctuary is home to 26 lions rescued from so-called Lion Parks, on which lions are raised in captivity.
 In the parks, lions act as tourist attractions when they are small (tourists pat and play with the cubs that have been snatched from their mothers) and as prey in purchased trophy hunting when they are adults.

 In the last 20 years, the population of wild lions has halved and today only 15–20 thousand lions live in the wild.
 The center relies on donations and paying volunteers to fund care and food for the lions, but also protection against poachers and maintenance of the reserve.

 Lola ya Bonobo is the world’s only rescue center for bonobos.
 Here the chimpanzees are cared for to be returned to a life in the wild again.
 The center has been hit hard because COVID-19 can attack both vets and bonobos that are susceptible to viruses and bacteria that cause respiratory diseases in humans.
 There are only between 10-20 thousand bonobos left in the world that are hunted daily for illegal bushmeat.